Volunteer with the Giant Panda in China

 Bifengxia Panda Conservation Base

 China Conservation and Research Center for the Giant Panda is located in Wolong Nature Reserve and was established by Chinese government cooperated with WWF in 1980.
 With the efforts over 20 years, it has already resolved three key problems of breeding: difficult mating, pregnancy and infant survival, which restricted reproduction of the giant panda for a long time.
-The panda birth and survival rates are improving.
-The captive panda population was developed from initial 6 to now over 70 animals.

 How to get there?